 Thurston Griggs to Appalachain Trail to Black Rock is a 3.4 mile out and back trail located near Myersville, Maryland that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from February until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from February until November.

 From White Oak Dr, Hagerstown, MD to Black Rock Summit